JonathanMataloni/uuid-v4/README.md

 uuidv4Instance.id = invalidId;
 // Execution stops due to an error
 // Expected output: The provided UUIDv4 "s4F68h" string doesn't pass the validation.
 Use a valid UUIDv4 string or generate a new one

+UUIDv4.blockingError = false;

+uuidv4Instance.id = invalidId
+// Execution DOES NOT stop, a warn is emitted and a new generated id assigned to the instance
+// Expected output: e5F68hFDf-d3R5-4Rt6-dRgi-dEji85feY34p

 ```

 ### Links